quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

 * qcar2_restart (Necessary in the case your experiment failed and would like to reset the virtual environment to default)
 * qcar2_stop (In the case you would like to gracefully close all virtual assets and close your system)

 Competition specific scripts are found under `Base_Scenarios_Python`.
-The scenarios presented in this directory will be how the performance of your autonomous driving algorithms to handle the scenarios presented.
+Use `Setup_Competition_Map.py` to configure the virtual map as a starting point for what the competition will look like.

 ## Development Container Setup: